Higher-spin symmetries of the free Schrodinger equation: Acknowledgments

 \section{Acknowledgments}

 We thank X. Bekaert, M. Hassaine, P. Horvathy, M. Plyushchay and M.A.
 Vasiliev for valuable discussions.
-This work was supported by \textit{Anillos de Investigaci\'on en Ciencia y Tecnolog\'ia}, project ACT 56 \textit{Lattice and Symmetry}.
+This work was supported by \textit{Anillos de Investigaci\'on en Ciencia y Tecnolog\'ia}, project ACT 56 \textit{Lattice and Symmetry} (Chile) and a CNRS (France) postdoctoral grant (contract number 87366).